telerik/reporting-docs/knowledge-base/how-to-load-telerik-report-viewer-resources-locally-in-angular-application-and-use-them-to-customize-the-viewer.md

 ## Description
-Do you want to customize the report viewer's default behavior?
+Do you want to customize the report viewer's default layout and behavior?
 Let's find out how.

 ## Prerequisites
 Angular requires folder called assets to be used for serving custom files, so they could be included in the production build.
 This is done via the assets property in the .angular-cli.json file (or .angular.json for Angular 6+ applications).